norvig/paip-lisp/docs/chapter3.md

 To see that it is indeed iterating over the list requires looking at both the variable `l` and the end test.
 Worse, there is no variable that stands for the current element of the list; we would need to say (`first l`) to get at it.
 Both `dolist` and `mapc` take care of stepping, end testing, and variable naming automatically.
-They are examples of the “be specific” principle.
+They are examples of the "be specific" principle.
 Because it is so unspecific, `do` will not be used much in this book.
 However, many good programmers use it, so it is important to know how to read `do` loops, even if you decide never to write one.